ainsleyeking/MICRO575/hmk_03.md

     [1] 2 4 6 5

 This code is adding the two vectors v1 and v2 together.
 However, v1 only has 3 numbers in it, while v2 has four.
 R deals with this by looping back around to the beginning of v1 and adding the last number of v2 to first number of v1.
-I do not think it was a good decision to design R this way, as it may prevent you from catching a mistake where your vectors contain different numbers of elements when they aren't supposed to.
+I do not think it was a good decision to design R this way, as it may prevent you from catching a mistake where your vectors contain different numbers of elements when they aren’t supposed to.
 I think it would be better if R showed an error message when you attempt this.

 5. Explain what the following code does.
 It may be helpful to reference the answer to the previous question: